 Immunomodulatory Nanoparticles as Adjuvants and Allergen-delivery System to Human Dendritic Cells: Implications for Specific Immunotherapy

-Institution: Lund University, Sweden
+Institution: Lund University

-Cell Line: MoDC (Monocyte-derived dendritic cell)
+Cell Lines: MoDC (Monocyte-derived dendritic cell)

-Conclusions: Novel adjuvants and antigen-delivery systems with immunomodulatory properties that shift the allergenic Th2 response towards a Th1 or regulatory T cell response are desired for allergen-specific immunotherapy.
+Summary: Novel adjuvants and antigen-delivery systems with immunomodulatory properties that shift the allergenic Th2 response towards a Th1 or regulatory T cell response are desired for allergen-specific immunotherapy.
 This study demonstrates that 200-nm sized biodegradable poly(γ-glutamic acid) (γ-PGA) nanoparticles (NPs) are activators of human monocyte-derived dendritic cells (MoDCs). γ-PGA NPs are efficiently internalized by immature MoDCs and strongly stimulate the production of chemokines and inflammatory cytokines as well as up-regulation of co-stimulatory molecules and immunomodulatory mediators involved inefficient T cell priming.
 The study suggests γ-PGA NPs are promising as sophisticated adjuvants and allergen-delivery systems in allergen-specific immunotherapy.
 HoloMonitor M2 was used to study cell morphology.